dipen-yadav/dipen-yadav.github.io/_pages/about.md

 - My undergrad thesis supervisor was [Alexandros Potamianos](https://slp-ntua.github.io/potam/).
 I spent a good part of 2018 and 2019 in the Speech and Language Processing group of ECE, NTUA.
 Thesis: [Transfer Learning with Deep Neural Networks for Sentiment Analysis and Semantic Modeling](https://alexandra-chron.github.io/files/thesis_achronopoulou.pdf).
 During my last undergrad year I was also working as a Machine Learning Engineer at [Behavioral Signal Technologies](https://behavioralsignals.com/).

-- I am from Athens, Greece and I enjoy literature, movies, the sea, summers in Greece, [Thanasis'](https://www.youtube.com/channel/UC4tLNPEm2HYi2UG7z78MfsQ) concerts, padel, and travelling.
+- I am from Athens, Greece and I enjoy literature, movies, the sea, summers in Greece, wind-surfing (lately), [Thanasis'](https://www.youtube.com/channel/UC4tLNPEm2HYi2UG7z78MfsQ) concerts, skiing, padel, and travelling.